Caching & URL Filters

 Overview

-mod_pagespeed 1.1 includes filters for extending browser cache lifetimes and managing resource URLs across domains.
-These filters ensure that browsers cache resources aggressively while still receiving updated content when resources change.
-The extend_cache filter is a CoreFilter and one of the most impactful optimizations available.
+mod_pagespeed 1.15 includes filters for extending browser cache lifetimes and managing resource URLs across domains.
+These filters let browsers cache resources for a year while still picking up updated content when a resource changes.
+The extend_cache filter is a CoreFilter.
+It sets a 1-year cache lifetime on CSS, JS, and image URLs.

 Quick reference